cmurgu/personal-site/content/cv.md

 ### Journal Articles <a id="journal"></a>

-[5] A. Kutlay* and C. Murgu, "Shiny _Fabric_: A Lightweight, Open-source App for Visualizing and Reporting Library Relationships," *Code4Lib*, Iss.
+[5] A. Kutlay* and C. Murgu, "Shiny Fabric: A Lightweight, Open-source App for Visualizing and Reporting Library Relationships," Code4Lib, Iss.
 47, Feb.
 2020.

 [4] A. Fairweather, C. Murgu, and T. Race, "Diving into Digital on a Small-scale:
 Digital curricula and technology-based education at the New College of Florida," _Distance Learning Journal_, vol. 16, no. 2 (forthcoming in Spring 2020).